jurgenwigg/py3S60/newcore/Doc/library/os.rst

       String that uniquely identifies the type of the filesystem that contains the file.

-   On macOS systems, the following attributes may also be available:
+   On Mac OS systems, the following attributes may also be available:

    .. attribute:: st_rsize